leoyu037/docker_tutorial/README.md

 - [Dockerhub Account](https://hub.docker.com/)
   - Register for a Dockerhub account

+Also, it's recommended to increase Docker's memory and CPU allocation to at least 4gb and 2 CPUS, since we'll be running quite a few containers simultaneously by the end.
 No prior knowledge of Docker is required for this tutorial, but see [here](https://docs.docker.com/engine/docker-overview/) for an overview of the general concepts if you are interested.